-Private lessons are available for all orchestral and band instruments, keyboard (piano, organ, and harpsichord), voice, guitar, jazz guitar, electric bass, and drum set.
+Private lessons are available for all orchestral and band instruments, keyboard (piano, organ, and harpsichord), voice, guitar, jazz guitar, electric bass, drum set, composition, and electronic music.
 Lessons are also offered for non-Western instruments such as koto, shamisen, sitar, flamenco guitar, and individual instruments from the gamelan.
 Students may begin instrumental or vocal lessons without previous experience.
 The Department of Music maintains a large inventory of instruments, which are available for a modest fee to students enrolled in lessons.
 Students of outstanding academic and musical ability are eligible for music scholarships.
 Consult the Department of Music for details.